 Public transportation in Ireland is operating in reduced capacity.

 Are the restaurants and bars open in Ireland?

 Are businesses and attractions open in Ireland?

-Non-essential businesses and attractions in Ireland are closed.
+- Non-essential businesses and cultural attractions in Ireland are open.

 Do I need to wear a face mask in Ireland?